brookchuang1111/brookchuang1111.github.io/_posts/2024-07-18-beware-of-bandits.md

 ---
 ## Beware of Bandits!
 Stochastic Bandits and Their Assumptions

-(Edit 4/10/25: This is an old post and honestly is pretty shit, but I'm attached so I can't archive it.)

-The research I'm currently doing under UCLA's math department heavily revolves around stochastic bandits and related algorithms.
+The research I'm currently doing with UCLA's math department heavily revolves around stochastic bandits and related algorithms.

 Much of what I synthesize comes from the holy grail text some affectionately coin as the [*Bandit Bible*](https://banditalgs.com).
 Written by Tor Lattimore and Csaba Szepesvari, this textbook is widely regarded as as a ground up manual and gateway into bandits research.